Klay Thompson: Second NBA championship (2016–2017)

 Thompson opened the first six games of the 2016–17 season shooting 11-of-53 from 3-point range (20.75 percent).
-In the last 11 games of November, Thompson then went a combined 39-of-84 from 3-point range (46.4 percent).
-On December 5, 2016, he scored 60 points (shooting 21-of-33 and 8-of-14 on three-pointers) in 29 minutes over just three quarters in a 142–106 win over the Indiana Pacers, becoming the first player in NBA history to score 60 points in less than 30 minutes of action.
-Thompson had an NBA season-high and career-best performance for the highest-scoring output by a Golden State player in more than 42 years.
+In the last 11 games of November, he then went a combined 39-of-84 from three-point range (46.4 percent).
+On December 5, 2016, Thompson scored a career-high 60 points (shooting 21-of-33 and 8-of-14 on three-pointers) in 29 minutes over just three quarters in a 142–106 victory over the Indiana Pacers, becoming the first player in NBA history to score 60 points in less than 30 minutes of action.
+Thompson had an NBA season-high and career-best performance for the highest-scoring output by a Warriors player in more than 42 years.
 His 40 first-half points tied him for second-most scored in a half over the past decade.
-In addition, Thompson became the first Warrior to score 60 points since Hall of Famer Rick Barry's 64 on March 26, 1974, joining Barry and Naismith honorees Wilt Chamberlain and Joe Fulks as the only Warriors players to do so.
+Thompson also became the first Warrior to score 60 points since Hall of Famer Rick Barry's 64 on March 26, 1974, joining Barry and Naismith honorees Wilt Chamberlain and Joe Fulks as the only Warriors players to do so.
 On January 26, he was named a Western Conference All-Star reserve for the 2017 NBA All-Star Game.
 He participated in the Three-Point Contest, but he failed to defend his title as he was eliminated in the first round.
-On April 4, 2017, he scored 41 points (his 10th career 40-point game) in a 121–107 win over the Minnesota Timberwolves.
+On April 4, 2017, he scored 41 points (his 10th career 40-point game) in a 121–107 victory over the Minnesota Timberwolves.
 The Warriors finished the season as the first seed in the West with a 67–15 record.

 Thompson struggled with his shooting for extended stretches during the playoffs, but his defense against opposing guards like Damian Lillard, Patty Mills, and Kyrie Irving stood out.
 Following a 129–115 victory in Game 4 of the Western Conference Finals over the San Antonio Spurs, the Warriors reached their third straight NBA Finals series, becoming the first team in league history to start the playoffs 12–0.
 Thompson helped the Warriors win their second championship in three years with a 4–1 series win over the Cleveland Cavaliers in the 2017 NBA Finals.
-The Warriors finished the playoffs with a 16–1 record, attaining the best postseason winning percentage in NBA history.
+The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.